deveshmaurya1996/create-fullstack-app-cli/README.md

 # create-fullstack-app

-Interactive CLI that scaffolds modern full-stack projects: pick your structure, frameworks, data layer, auth, DevOps, and optional AI hooks—then get a working repo with sensible defaults.
+Interactive CLI that scaffolds modern full-stack projects: pick your structure, frameworks, data layer, auth, DevOps, and optional AI hooks, then get a working repo with sensible defaults.

 ## Quick start